-Food borne and waterborne diseases in the area are transmitted through the consumption of local food and water.
-Local unapproved food and water sources (including ice) are heavily contaminated with pathogenic bacteria, parasites, and viruses to which most U.S. Service Members have little or no natural immunity.
-Effective host nation disease surveillance does not exist within the country.
-Only a small fraction of diseases are identified or reported in host nation personnel.
-Diarrheal diseases are expected to temporarily incapacitate a very high percentage of U.S. personnel within days if local food, water, or ice is consumed.
+Food borne and waterborne diseases in the area were transmitted through the consumption of local food and water.
+Local unapproved food and water sources (including ice) were heavily contaminated with pathogenic bacteria, parasites, and viruses to which most U.S. Service Members had little or no natural immunity.
+Effective host nation disease surveillance did not exist within the country.
+Only a small fraction of diseases were identified or reported in host nation personnel.
+Diarrheal diseases were expected to temporarily incapacitate a very high percentage of U.S. personnel within days if local food, water, or ice were consumed.
 Hepatitis A and typhoid fever infections typically cause prolonged illness in a smaller percentage of unvaccinated personnel.
-Vaccinations are required for DoD personnel and contractors.
-In addition, although not specifically assessed in this document, significant outbreaks of viral gastroenteritis (e.g., norovirus) and food poisoning (e.g., Bacillus cereus, Clostridium perfringens, Staphylococcus) may occur.
+Vaccinations were required for DOD personnel and contractors.
+In addition, although not specifically assessed in this document, significant outbreaks of viral gastroenteritis (e.g., norovirus) and food poisoning (e.g., Bacillus cereus, Clostridium perfringens, Staphylococcus) may have occurred.
 Key disease risks are summarized below: